 Open Authorization (OAuth) is a protocol that allows an application to authenticate against a server as a user, without requiring passwords or any third party server that acts as an identity provider.
 It uses a token generated by the server, and provides how the authorization flows most occur, so that a client, such as a mobile application, can tell the server what user is using the service.

 The recommendation is to use and implement OAuth 1.0a or OAuth 2.0, since the very first version (OAuth1.0) has been found to be vulnerable to session fixation.

 OAuth 2.0 relies on HTTPS for security and is currently used and implemented by API's from companies such as Facebook, Google, Twitter and Microsoft.
-OAuth1.0a is more difficult to use because it requires the use of cryptographic libraries for digital signatures, however does not rely on HTTPS for security and can therefore be more suited for higher risk transactions.
+OAuth1.0a is more difficult to use because it requires the use of cryptographic libraries for digital signatures.
+However, since OAuth1.0a does not rely on HTTPS for security it can be more suited for higher risk transactions.

 OpenId is an HTTP-based protocol that uses identity providers to validate that a user is who he says he is.
 It is a very simple protocol which allows a service provider initiated way for single sign-on (SSO).
 This allows the user to re-use a single identity given to a trusted OpenId identity provider and be the same user in multiple websites, without the need to provide any website the password, except for the OpenId identity provider.

 Due to its simplicity and that it provides protection of passwords, OpenId has been well adopted.
 Some of the well known identity providers for OpenId are Stack Exchange, Google, Facebook and Yahoo!

 For non-enterprise environments, OpenId is considered a secure and often better choice, as long as the identity provider is of trust.